 Mellars also sails an inner sea to learn from those who have lived and sung life in fado–for somewhere, somehow, sometime, we all must travel fado’s terrain.

-Born in the old Moorish district of the Alfama 150 years ago, Lisbon fados are Portuguese songs filled with saudade, lamenting unrequited love, danger at sea, and the beauty and the poetry of the bullfight.
+Born in the old Moorish district of the Alfama 150 years ago, Lisbon fados are Portuguese songs filled with saudade, laments of unrequited love, danger at sea, and deep longing.
 Fadista Amalia Rodrigues’ popularity beginning in the 1940’s spread interest in fado music throughout the world.